-Veterans often enter our program feeling misunderstood, lost and without hope.
+Veterans and active duty service members often enter our program feeling misunderstood, lost and without hope.
 They may have a substance use disorder (SUD) and other mental health disorders such as post-traumatic stress disorder (PTSD), depression and anxiety.
 This can cause struggles in their relationships, at work, or in navigating their appointments and services with the U.S. Department of Veterans Affairs (VA).
-That’s why we are proud to provide a program for veterans at ARC that’s specifically designed to help these individuals heal and reintegrate into their communities.
+That’s why we are proud to provide the Stars & Stripes program at ARC that’s specifically designed to help these individuals heal and reintegrate into their communities.

-What to Expect at the ARC Veterans’ Program
+What to Expect at the ARC Stars & Stripes Program

 ARC is a boutique treatment center, providing a safe and confidential environment for those seeking help.
 Our 18-bed facility allows us to give patients a high level of care at any given time.
-Our small size creates a sense of camaraderie among our veterans, creating a space where they are more likely to connect on their experiences.
+Our small size creates a sense of camaraderie among our veteran and active duty patients, creating a space where they are more likely to connect on their experiences.

-By working extensively with veterans, our team at ARC has developed exceptional skills around healing trauma, PTSD and other conditions of veterans.
-We are well-versed in the veteran experience and prepared to guide, help and treat them in accordance with the unique needs of this community.
+By working extensively with those who have military backgrounds, our team at ARC has developed exceptional skills around healing trauma, PTSD and other conditions.
+We are well-versed in the military experience and prepared to guide, help and treat them in accordance with the unique needs of this community.

 With You Every Step of the Way: Support in Navigating Veterans Affairs